 Kinross is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Kinross is the 662nd largest community in Michigan.

-When you are in Kinross, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Kinross’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kinross is generally considered to be a blue-collar town.
+0.00% of the Kinross workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kinross is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Kinross who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The per capita income in Kinross in 2022 was $6,180, which is low income relative to Michigan and the nation.
 This equates to an annual income of $24,720 for a family of four.